Radio Buttons Component

 7. | Save your module. |

-Once implemented, your Radio Buttons look like the following in Express View Express View is how your end-user views you application.
+Once implemented, your Radio Buttons component looks like the following in Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View:
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View.:

 Structure of a Radio Buttons Component's Data